13

 I was still trying to make sense of it when I heard the familiar clack of heels and a flurry of sarees rustling down the stairs.

-I turned, and there they were— our mothers, side by side, followed by Chachi and Misha’s mom.
-Their eyes bright, laughter easy.
-Like this was a scene from a family film.
+I turned, and there they were- our mothers, side by side, followed by his Chachi and Misha's mom.
+Their eyes bright, laughter easy, like this was a scene from a family film.

-“Le li rings?” his Chachi asked the moment she saw us.
+“Got the rings?”
+His Chachi asked the moment she saw us.

-We both nodded.
-Quiet.
-Civil.
-Strangely in sync for two people who hadn’t said a word since paying for each other’s future.
+We both nodded quietly, strangely in sync for two people who hadn't said a word since paying for each other's future.

-Maa's eyes found mine.
-Warm.
-Tired.
+Maa's eyes found mine, warm and tired.
 Gentle in that soft, mother code way that meant she was asking without asking if I was alright.

 “Beta, I have to get a few more things,” she said, already sliding her phone into her clutch.
 “You can go home if you're done.”